AntonTurt/volunteer-platform/README.md

 ## Environment Setup

-Make sure you have Node.js version 16 or higher installed.
+Make sure you have Node.js version 16 or higher installed